etiennefd/resume/README.md

 * [Creator Cabins](https://www.creatorcabins.com/): I spent one month at the Cabin near Austin, Texas, as a residency to work on JAWWS.
 Since then I have also been an active member of the online Cabin community and I have been contributing some writing and editing work.
 * [Interintellect](https://interintellect.com/): I worked for five months to help set up the company's website and other behind-the-scene tasks.
 I am also an active host in the community, having organized more than ten salons, online and in person, since December 2020.
 * [Newsletter — Atlas of Wonders and Monsters](https://etiennefd.substack.com/): I write a weekly blog post on any topic.
 In November 2020, I committed to publish every Wednesday for 100 weeks (until October 2022), and I have succeeded so far.
-* In 2021 I did occasional freelance iOS programming work.
-* I also finished and edited my novel about New France and historical films in Quebec.
+* I finished and edited my novel about New France and historical films in Quebec.
 It's currently in the hands of potential publishers.
+* I have also been doing occasional freelance iOS programming work.

 ### **Software Developer** at [Druide informatique](https://druide.com) | _February 2019-February 2021_